Repeat-FM/rmp-segment/README.md

 - [FFmpeg](https://github.com/FFmpeg/FFmpeg) which is released under GPL version 3 as well
 - [mp4box.js](https://github.com/gpac/mp4box.js/) which is released under  BSD-3
 - [node-mkdirp](https://github.com/substack/node-mkdirp) which is released under MIT

-## LGPL v3 licensing and professional support
-For business users we can provide a support and LGPL v3 licensing plan.
-This plan includes:
-- Professional email-based technical support with priority bugfixes and feature requests
-- Business-friendly LGPL version 3 compatible code for rmp-segment and FFmpeg build for Linux or Windows

-Visit this [page to subscribe](https://www.radiantmediaplayer.com/rmp-segment/#rmp-segment-plan) or [contact us](https://www.radiantmediaplayer.com/contact.html) for more information.

 ## Supporting the project
 Code contributions and further testing are welcome.